ssc-spc-ccoe-cei/gcp-documentation/Landing Zone Operations/Building_Using_Automation.md

     ```bash
     mv root-sync.yaml bootstrap/<ENV>
     ```

 1. Validate the Config Controller deployment.
-You should see that the `root-sync` is successfully synchronized and contains zero resource.
+You should see a synchronized `root-sync` to your `...gcp-tier1-configsync/deploy/<env>@main` repo containing no resource.
 Perform this [procedure](https://github.com/GoogleCloudPlatform/pubsec-declarative-toolkit/blob/main/solutions/landing-zone-v2/README.md#4-validate-the-landing-zone-deployment) as described

-## 4. Build your landing zone
+## 3. Build the Landing Zone Packages

 We will build the landing zone by adding a collection of packages to the `tier1-infra` repo.